-NOAA's aerosol data protocol flags data as contaminated when the measured wind direction (WD) is aligned with the town of Utqiaġvik (i.e., $130^{\circ} < \text{WD} < 360^{\circ}$).
-Thus, aerosol data from the wind direction of Utqiagvik are automatically flagged.
-The clean air sector at BRW is to the east (0° < WD < 130°).
+NOAA's aerosol data protocol flags data as contaminated when the measured wind direction (WD) is aligned with the town of Utqiaġvik (i.e., $130^{\circ} < WD < 360^{\circ}$).
+Thus, aerosol data from the wind direction of Utqiaġvik are flagged automatically.
+The clean air sector at BRW is to the east ($0^{\circ} < WD < 130^{\circ}$).
 The full flagging method is described in Sheridan et al. (2016).
-Briefly, in addition to wind direction criterion, CPC spikes, notable contamination identified by instrument mentors, and abnormally low wind speed time periods are considered in the flagging algorithm.
+Briefly, in addition to the wind direction criterion, CPC spikes, notable contamination identified by instrument mentors, and abnormally low wind speed time periods are considered in the flagging algorithm.
 This method is consistent across NOAA observatories and varies only by clean air sector definition.
 NOAA provides flagging information for the aerosol data for every minute.
 NOAA's aerosol data flagging was synchronized to the PINE-03 data acquisition interval.

-At BRW, easterly winds and emissions from the Prudhoe Bay oil field can impact measurements (Kolesar et al., 2017; Creamean et al., 2018a).
-However, the oil field is located \approx 300 km east of Utqiagʻvik.
+At BRW, easterly winds and emissions from the Prudhoe Bay oil field can impact measurements (Kolesar et al., 2017; Creamean et al., 2018b).
+However, the oil field is located \approx 300 km east of Utqiaġvik.
 Because we cannot easily segregate Prudhoe Bay emissions from other local emissions, data coinciding with easterly winds are not flagged in this study.
-Although $m{\rm BC}$ could be used as a proxy of potential oil field emissions only when the wind was from the clean sector (Sect.
-3B and Fig. 3), it could also be due to recirculation of air masses containing emissions from the nearby community of Utqiagʻvik.
+Although $m{\rm BC}$ could be used as a proxy for potential oil field emissions only when the wind is from the clean sector (Sect.
+3.2 and Fig. 3), this could also be due to recirculation of air masses containing emissions from the nearby community of Utqiaġvik.